Argentina–Germany relations: World War II

 By the beginning of World War II, Argentina had a significant population of ethnic Germans.
 One area where they were particularly prominent was Misiones Province, Argentina's northeastern panhandle bordering on Paraguay and Brazil.
 It is estimated that by the early 1940s, there were around 10,000 ethnic Germans in Misiones, out of the province's total population of 190,000.

 With the rise of Nazism in Germany, Nazi agents started active propaganda work among the ethnic Germans living in Argentina, with Nazi-organized meetings reportedly held as early as 1933.
-The pro-Nazi-Germany atmosphere in some small, predominantly German communities of the northeast was so intense during WWII, that some Argentinian officials who visited such towns reported that they could hardly feel themselves to still be in Argentina.
-The Nazis were strongly opposed by the local Polish-Argentinians, as well as by the anti-Nazi German-Jewish minority.
+The pro-Nazi-Germany atmosphere in some small, predominantly German communities of the northeast was so intense during WWII, that some Argentine officials who visited such towns reported that they could hardly feel themselves to still be in Argentina.
+The Nazis were strongly opposed by the local Polish-Argentines, as well as by the anti-Nazi German-Jewish minority.
 Argentina stayed neutral during the whole of World War II, declaring war on Germany only just before its capitulation.
 To postwar Germans, Argentina was the most desirable destination for middle- and upper-class emigrants next to Switzerland.
 Many returned after the fall of Peron.
 However, Germans traditionally consider themselves to have a Special Relationship to Argentina and Chile, two countries maintaining an unabated state of friendship in good and bad times.

 Under President Juan Peron following 1945, some Nazi officials emigrated to South America to avoid prosecution.
 Those who lived in Argentina included Adolf Eichmann, Josef Mengele, Aribert Heim, Eduard Roschmann and "Bubi" Ludolf von Alvensleben.
 In 2020, it was reported that 12,000 Nazis fled to Argentina during and after World War II.

 Since 1960

-During the temporary Argentinian Occupation of the Falklands in 1982, Argentina was prepared to remove its troops if they could be replaced by "neutral" ones.
+During the temporary Argentine Occupation of the Falklands in 1982, Argentina was prepared to remove its troops if they could be replaced by "neutral" ones.
 Their suggestion was that the USA could represent Britain while Germany would do so for Argentina.